PRODUCER

 Fiona's mission is to produce distinctive, ambitious films that provoke thought and inspire conversation.

-Recent producing credits include Imprint by Ran Jing, an AFI DWW+ short exploring the immigrant experience (in post-production); Fireline by Robin Takao D’Oench for Indeed’s Rising Voices (S4), supported by Lena Waithe’s Hillman Grad and 271 Films, which premiered at Tribeca 2024, won Best VFX at HollyShorts 2024, was a Sony Future Filmmakers Awards finalist (2025), and is now streaming on Hulu; and The Trunk by Craig Blair, starring Emmy-winner Lamorne Morris and comedian Kyle Shevrin (The Lamorning After).
+Recent producing credits include Imprint by Ran Jing, an AFI DWW+ short exploring the immigrant experience (starting it’s festival in 2026); Fireline by Robin Takao D’Oench for Indeed’s Rising Voices (S4), supported by Lena Waithe’s Hillman Grad and 271 Films, which premiered at Tribeca 2024, won Best VFX at HollyShorts 2024, was a Sony Future Filmmakers Awards finalist (2025), and is now streaming on Hulu; and The Trunk by director/writer Craig Blair, starring Emmy-winner Lamorne Morris and comedian Kyle Shevrin (The Lamorning After - Podcast).

 Her experience spans documentary and scripted work.
 She produced the environmental series Go Gently with Emmy-nominated Dash Pictures, hosted by climate activists Bonnie Wright (Harry Potter) and Pattie Gonia, now streaming on HBO Max and Amazon Prime.
-She was Series Associate Producer on the IDA-nominated Netflix/Boardwalk Pictures docuseries My Love: Six Stories of True Love (named one of IndieWire’s “Best of 2021”), and 2nd Unit Production Manager on Shondaland/Netflix’s Queen Charlotte: A Bridgerton Story.
+Was the Series Associate Producer on the IDA-nominated Netflix/Boardwalk Pictures doc series My Love: Six Stories of True Love (named one of IndieWire’s “Best of 2021”), and 2nd Unit Production Manager on Shondaland/Netflix’s Queen Charlotte: A Bridgerton Story.

 As a Producer fellow of Film Independent's Project Involve, Fiona produced 'The Mason Ring' and 'All I Ever Wanted.'
 'The Mason Ring' by Terry Dawson received the HBO Max 'Best Short Film' award at the Martha's Vineyard African American Film Festival, while 'All I Ever Wanted' directed by Erin Lau won 'Best Comedy Short' at HollyShorts and screened at BFI Flare.